Suib-SDK/Suib-SDK/SuibSDK_Integration_Guide.md

      SuibSDK.setIsChildDirected(this, true);
 ```
 Warning:
-1. It is recommended that call this interface before request ad.
+1. It is recommended to call this interface before requesting advertisements.

 ## <a name="step5">2.5 Obfuscation Configuration</a>
 ​	 If it needs to obfuscate the codes in building the project process, you should add the following codes into the proguard file: